Tomasitou35/RSA_Simulator/README.md

 > "How does light bend if photons have no mass?"

+Tiago should never have opened that filthy envelope.

 This example reflects the essence of asymmetric encryption: anyone can send messages using the public key, but only the owner of the private key can read them.